calirko/calirko/README.md

-# Hi, I'm wynvern

-I am a full stack developer, mostly focused on Typescript and React.
+just a silly guy doing silly things on my puter